Professor of Physics

 I am a Professor in the Department of Physics, and Fellow and Tutor in Physics at Trinity College, University of Oxford, UK.
 In the Department I currently lead the Geophysical and Planetary Fluid Dynamics group, in which we investigate the fundamental dynamics underpinning the circulations of planetary atmospheres and oceans.

 I currently lecture on geophysical and planetary fluid dynamics in the final year Physics of Atmospheres and Oceans course.
-At Trinity College I am senior subject tutor, and teach roughly half the first and second year undergraduate courses in mainstream physics and mathematics, and on third year fluid flow, chaos and complexity, to Trinity students.
+At Trinity College I am senior subject tutor, and teach roughly half the first and second year undergraduate courses in mainstream physics and mathematics, and on third year fluid flow, chaos and complexity, to Trinity and St John's students.

 I have worked in the Atmospheric, Oceanic and Planetary Physics sub-Department at Oxford since 1991, where I head the Geophysical and Planetary Fluid Dynamics research group.
 Current research activities include a strong element of fundamental hydrodynamics with applications to planetary atmospheres and oceans, particularly with regard to dynamical and transport processes in rotating fluids, and the development of chaotic flow through the nonlinear interactions of baroclinic and barotropic waves (highly relevant to the atmosphere of Mars) and other processes (e.g. inertia-gravity waves, geostrophic turbulence etc.).
 I am also closely involved in a number of specifically planetary projects, including the development of simplified and comprehensive General Circulation Models (GCMs) of the atmospheres of Mars, Jupiter and Saturn, Venus etc. and the application of advanced meteorological data assimilation methods (as used in operational weather forecasting) to the analysis of spacecraft observations of planetary atmospheres.